-Simple … first, set up your WordPress website or blog as explained in Part Two.
-Then, get everything configured as described in Part Three.
-After all this is in place, you then automate various processes with plugins such as the ones listed in the next section.
+Simple … first, set up your WordPress site as explained in Part Two.
+Then, get it all configured as explained in Part 3.
+After all this is in place, you can then automate the content distribution with plugins like the ones listed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a brief look at some plugins that can be used to:
+Let’s take a brief look at a number of traffic-generating plugins that can:

-- Distribute content automatically to social sites and social bookmarking accounts
+- Post content automatically to social media sites and social bookmarking accounts

-- Distribute content via RSS feeds to other blogs
+- Distribute content automatically to other sites via RSS feeds

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.